Assistant Professor

 Chen Chen

-Chen Chen received his B.S. in Electrical Engineering from Purdue University, West Lafayette, IN, USA in 2018; M.S. in Electrical Engineering from University of Wisconsin–Madison, Madison, WI, USA in 2020.
-He is currently pursuing his Ph.D. in Computer Engineering from the Texas A&M University, College Station, TX, USA.
-His current research interests include software/hardware security, formal verification, and computer system.
+Chen Chen received his B.S. in Electrical Engineering from Purdue University, West Lafayette, IN, in 2018 and his M.S. in Electrical Engineering from University of Wisconsin–Madison, Madison, WI, in 2020.
+He is pursuing his Ph.D. in Computer Engineering from Texas A&M University, College Station, TX.
+His current research interests include Hardware Security, Fuzzing, Formal Verification, Statistics, etc.

 Nicholas Heinrich-Barna

-Nicholas Heinrich-Barna is a double major in Petroleum and Computer Engineering with a minor in Cyber Security.
+Nicholas Heinrich-Barna is pursuing a Ph.D. in Computer Engineering at Texas A&M University in College Station, Texas.
 He is interested in a wide array of topics including machine learning and hardware security but is currently focusing on fuzzing.
+He received two degrees in Computer and Petroleum Engineering and one minor in Cyber Security.

 Jack Letsinger